noir-lang/noir_base64/README.md

 The library offers 4 functions; `fn base64_encode`, `fn base64_decode`, `fn base64_encode_elements` & `fn base64_decode_elements`.
 Find descriptions per method below.

 In this example we take input `"Noir"` represented in ASCII, and encode this into Base64.
 The result is either "packed" together or given as separate elements.
-(Refer to the methods descriptions below.)
+(Refer to the method descriptions below.)

 Define the input in ASCII (`"N"` = 78, `"o"`= 111, `"i"`= 105, `"r"`= 114):
 ```rust
 let input: [u8; 4] = [78, 111, 105, 114];
 ```

-Encode either into a concatenated array or each Base64 element in a separate byte (Base64 values only take up 6 bits of space, see full explanation of the conversion + mapping table below):
+Encode either into a concatenated array or each Base64 element in a separate byte; Base64 values only take up 6 bits of space, see full explanation of the conversion + mapping table below.

 ```rust
 // Packed
 let result_packed: [u8; 3] = noir_base64::base64_encode(input);